awsdocs/amazon-emr-release-guide/doc_source/EMRforDynamoDB.md

 + Exporting data stored in DynamoDB to Amazon S3\.
 + Importing data stored in Amazon S3 to DynamoDB\.

 **Note**
-The Amazon EMR\-DynamoDB Connector currently does not support Amazon EMR clusters with Kerberos authentication.
+The Amazon EMR\-DynamoDB Connector does not support clusters configured to use [Kerberos authentication](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-kerberos.html)\.

  To perform each of the following tasks, you'll launch an Amazon EMR cluster, specify the location of the data in DynamoDB, and issue Hive commands to manipulate the data in DynamoDB\.